arancaytar/duolingo-stats/README.md

 Create a file named `username.txt` in this directory, and enter only your Duolingo username.

-Run `./acquire.py` to load your profile data from Duolingo.
+Run `./acquire_main.py` to load your profile data from Duolingo.
 It will be saved as a timestamped JSON file in the `data/` directory.
 You can use cron or another external scheduler to regularly run `acquire.py`.

-Note that the JSON file contains several hundred KB of likely irrelevant data, and is not trimmed or compressed.
-Daily stats will take up on the order of 100MB per year.
+Note that the raw JSON response returns much more data than is stored;
+this script only saves the 'languages' key containing the scores.
+The discarded information includes miscellaneous profile data, streak stats, and the entire tree of the currently active language.

 To analyze: